basham/pxa.iu.edu/app/04-team.md

 <a href="https://twitter.com/taranoba" title="Follow Tara on Twitter" class="Contact-method Contact-method--twitter">taranoba</a>

 ## Jae Kim <span class="subtitle">Lead User Experience Analyst</span>
-Jae is the Lead UX Analyst for the User Experience Group and has completed his Post-Master's degree in Information Science in the School of Library and Information Science at Indiana University.
-In addition to his focus on Human Computer Interaction, he is interested in effective Computer-Mediated Communication (CMC) systems that accommodate and promote social interaction and relationship building.
+Jae is a UX Analyst with a Post-Master's degree in Information Science.
+Since joining the team in 2005, he has seen time and again the unique and critical value of user feedback &mdash; and looks for every opportunity to involve them in the design process.

 <a href="mailto:jahkim@iu.edu" class="Contact-method Contact-method--email">jahkim@iu.edu</a>
 <a href="tel:+18128562280" class="Contact-method Contact-method--tel tel">(812) 856-2280</a>